 Dangerous products continue to plague our society and cause serious, often catastrophic injury to users of such products.
 Claims against the designers and manufacturers of defective products are often complex, and they can be expensive due to evidentiary requirements and the size and identity of the defendants, which are frequently large corporations.

-Maria began her career working on complex product liability cases, including cases against pharmaceutical and medical device manufacturers.
-Such cases require specialized knowledge because they are unique cases that are litigated differently than other types of personal injury cases.
+Complex product liability cases require specialized knowledge because they are unique cases that are litigated differently than other types of personal injury cases.
 Because many of the facts underlying such cases are common to all those injured by defective drugs or medical devices, such cases are consolidated for discovery purposes and are called mass torts.
-Early in her career, Maria Janoski, Esq. published an article entitled “A Young Lawyer’s Guide to Multidistrict Litigation,” which provides a play-by-play breakdown of how mass torts are litigated.

 Types of Product Liability Claims